nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

 layer of complexity, but it will also signifcantly increase[^3] the bytes used by our poor old `node_modules` folder.

-After installing the dependences I can add the following to my `package.json` file:
+After installing the dependencies I can add the following to my `package.json` file:

 {% highlight json %}
 "scripts": {